Find Trade Colleges

 The states with the most job growth for Veterinary Assistant are Utah, Nevada, and North Dakota.
 Watch out if you plan on working in Ohio, Maine, or Maryland.
 These states have the worst job growth for this type of profession.

-The typical yearly salary for Veterinary Assistants and Laboratory Animal Caretakers is somewhere between $19,950 and $38,890.
+The salary for Veterinary Assistants and Laboratory Animal Caretakers ranges between about $19,950 and $38,890 a year.

 undefined